binkley/modern-java-practices/README.md

 - _Make it work, make it right, make it fast_
   &mdash; [C2 Wiki](http://wiki.c2.com/?MakeItWorkMakeItRightMakeItFast)

 **NB** &mdash; This is a _living document_.
-The project is frequently updated to pick up new dependency versions, and improved practices; this README updates recommendations.
+The project is frequently updated to pick up new dependency or plugin versions, and improved practices; this README updates recommendations.
 This is part of what _great habits_ look like.
 See [_Reusing this project_](#reusing-this-project) for tips on pulling in updates.

 ### Try it